MikeAgb/LeetCode/README.md

 Delete exactly one character from s to get t.
 Replace exactly one character of s with a different character to get t

+### 361. Bomb Enemy

+Given an m x n matrix grid where each cell is either a wall 'W', an enemy 'E' or empty '0', return the maximum enemies you can kill using one bomb.
+You can only place the bomb in an empty cell.

+The bomb kills all the enemies in the same row and column from the planted point until it hits the wall since it is too strong to be destroyed.

 ### 395. Longest Substring with At Least K Repeating Characters: